-Your mortgage lender will want to know a lot about you before approving your loan application, and justifiably so; they and their underwriters want to be assured that you meet their minimum level of creditworthiness before lending you money.
+Your mortgage lender will want to know a lot about you before approving your loan application, and justifiably so.
+Lenders and their underwriters want to be assured that you meet their minimum level of creditworthiness before lending you money.

 Employment and income: Where do you work?
 How much do you make?
 How long have you been at your job?
-How is your income derived -- steady salary or irregular income?
-If it's the latter, you may need to provide more details to obtain a favorable interest rate.
+How is your income derived (steady salary or seasonal/commission)?
+If your income is irregular, you may need to provide more detailed proof of income to obtain a favorable interest rate.

 Outstanding debts: What recurring debts do you have?
 How much do you pay a month for auto loans?
 Credit cards?
 How much of your monthly pretax income do these debts consume?